 *Subject to change

 Take advantage of this fantastic opportunity for students!
-Register an academic at the early bird rate and bring a student for only $870.
+Fully paying academics can bring a student for only $890.
 Unfortunately, Postdocs are not eligible.
-Both registration packages include; accommodation for the 26, 27, 28 February 2021 (on a shared basis for students) and a food and beverage package for the conference period.
-Academic registrations must be completed by 08 September 2021.
-Once registered, please contact (Amy Johnson) to obtain a special registration link for your student.
+Both registration packages include; accommodation for the 23, 24, 25 February 2022 (on a shared basis for students) and a food and beverage package for the conference period.
+Once registered, please contact Jack Peters to obtain a special registration link for your student.

 Chang-Beom Eom (University of Wisconsin-Madison)